How I Broke Free of My Need to Go Shopping

 - It doesn't explain or curtail a tendency to "trade up" for a new handbag, car, vacation, or even a new house every few years.

-If you want to declutter once and for all, you have to overcome shopping bulimia.
+If you want to declutter once and for all, you have to overcome your shopping addiction.

 When you struggle with a shopping disorder, life is a constant battle between the compulsion to acquire something new and the desire to have a home you can manage with ease – a home that is a supportive haven rather than a crowded source of frustration.